 - Continue to meet HUD lead-based paint abatement standards in housing rehabilitation programs. - Seek additional funding as it becomes available to provide testing and abatement of lead-based paint hazards in single-family housing where young children are present. - Expand the stock of lead safe housing units through housing initiatives.

-Actions planned to reduce the number of poverty-level families
+Actions planned to reduce the number of poverty-level families through the various social service agencies operating in the city.

 Actions planned to reduce the number of poverty-level families include but are not limited to: